 There are opportunities for 10 weeks of stipend supported summer research at Colorado College or the possibility of combining a 3.5 week summer block (you pay tuition and receive academic credit for this portion of the research) with 6.5 weeks of stipend supported summer research.
 This amount of time will allow you to both learn techniques relative to the discipline you are conducting research in and make incremental to significant progress on the project.
 Many of our summer students have obtained enough data to present their research at local, regional, national, and domestically held international meetings in the discipline.
 If you do participate in summer research you will be required to present your findings at some level to the broader scientific community.

 How do you get involved in summer research?
 You should start planning 1.5 years to 6 months in advance.
-The deadline for submitting an application for summer research in the department is the third week of Block 5.
-In order to fill out this application you will need to talk to between 2 and 3 of us about our research.
+Most positions for summer research in the department are being decided by professors by the third week of Block 5.
+You will need to talk to between 2 and 3 of us about our research.
 You will want to do this well in advance of block 5!
 (Make an appointment by e-mail, we are expecting to meet with you and we are happy to talk to you about research, but if you just drop in you may catch us at time that we are busy doing something else.
 Unintentionally we may come across as gruff or dismissive, but really you have just caught us at time when we do not have time to speak about our research.)
 When you do talk to us we will tell you about our ongoing projects and you should mention any independent ideas you think we could mentor you with.
 Depending on factors of time, funding, and feasibility you may have the option of pursuing a project of your design or working with us to advance existing research (you will have a fair amount of room for independent on either type of project).
 As part of the project discussion be sure to talk about funding options.
 We will have ideas if you don’t know where to start on funding.
 Due to legalities of insurance coverage of you, of our instruments, and of other school property, and issues of equity we cannot allow you to volunteer for summer research.